adhuham/pretty-phinx/README.md

 composer require adhuham/pretty-phinx
 ```

-## Usage

 ### Console
 Use `vendor/bin/pretty-phinx` instead of `vendor/bin/phinx` to access console tools.

 ### Migrations
 You need to extend `PrettyPhinx\Migration\AbstractMigration` instead of `Phinx\Migration\AbstractMigration` base in your migration classes.
-When you generate migration classes using `vendor/bin/pretty-phinx` it will create the classes with the Pretty Phinx's migration base.
+When you generate migration classes using `vendor/bin/pretty-phinx` it will create the classes with `vendor/bin/pretty-phinx`.

 ```php
 use PrettyPhinx\Migration\AbstractMigration;